- Dates & Prices

 Please ensure that you make a booking with us first and wait for confirmation that your spaces are reserved before making any travel arrangements.

 Fly to Oslo for domestic flight to Longyearbyen.
-Local transfer from Longyearbyen on arrival is included.
+Local transfer from Longyearbyen on arrival is included in connection with your arrival day.

 Maximum group size 3 persons.